orioledb/orioledb/doc/arch.md

 OrioleDB supports fuzzy checkpointing.
 That is, we allow tree modification concurrent to checkpointing.
 That is essential because too fast or frequent checkpoints could cause a write flood.

 Consider the following example.
-The tree contains pages 1 – 7`.
-Pages 1 – 6` are present in both main memory and storage (checkpoint 1), while pages 7 are present in storage only.
+The tree contains pages 1 – 7.  `Pages 1 – 6` are present in both main memory and storage (checkpoint 1), while pages 7 are present in storage only.
 Page `4` was modified (`4*`).

 ![Concurrent checkpoint 1](images/checkpoint_concurrent_1.svg)